 Detailed measurements and full instructions can be found in the recipe card at the bottom of this post.

-3. Add in heavy cream, milk, grated cheese, garlic powder, onion powder, salt, and pepper to taste.
-Stir to combine until the cheese melts and the sauce thickens
+- Add in the heavy cream, milk, grated cheese, garlic powder, onion powder, salt, and pepper to taste.
+Stir to combine until the cheese melts and the sauce thickens.
+Taste the sauce repeatedly and make adjustments to the spices as needed.1 cup heavy whipping cream, 1 cup milk, 4 cups grated cheese, ½ teaspoon garlic powder, ½ teaspoon onion powder, salt and pepper to taste

 Mac and cheese thickens as it cools, so serving it right away helps keep it at peak creaminess.
 If you need to reheat it, add a splash of milk or cream to loosen it up.
 Pasta water also works wonders!
 After you have boiled your pasta, keep a cup of the leftover pasta water.
 This can be used to add to the cooked mac and cheese to get it even creamier.
 The starch in reserved pasta water can help emulsify the sauce, keeping it smooth and creamy.